What you need to know today about the coronavirus outbreak

 WHAT YOU NEED TO KNOW:

-For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
+For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
 The vast majority of people recover.

 Here are the symptoms of the virus compared with the common flu.

-One of the best ways to prevent spread of the virus is washing your hands with soap and water.
+One of the best ways to prevent the spread of the virus is to wash your hands with soap and water.
 The U.S. Centers for Disease Control and Prevention recommends first washing with warm or cold water and then lathering soap for 20 seconds to get it on the backs of hands, between fingers and under fingernails before rinsing off.

 You should wash your phone, too.
 Here’s how.